 "A transition happens any time one clip finishes and another begins.
 The most common transition is a cut, where the next clip simply begins.
 The most common special effect transition is a cross-dissolve for video, or a crossfade for audio."

-With the effect selected, you can see more detail in the Effect Controls panel at the upper left.
+With the effect selected in the Timeline Panel, you can see more detail in the Effect Controls panel in the Source Panel at upper left.
 You can change the blue numbers at the left to change the duration.
 At the right, you can drag the effect to change at what point the effect occurs.
 Now select the transition in the Timeline panel and click delete to delete it.

 You can replace a transition effect by selecting another and dragging the new one on top of the old one.
 It will have the duration of the original transition.

 If the transitions detract from the story, you may want to keep things simple.

 Double-click on the second project file to open it in Premiere Pro.
 When you play the movie, you'll see a title over the first clip.
 We're going to make the background a little more blurry.
 Go to the Effects panel at the lower left.
 Choose Video Effects>Blur and Sharpen.
 For some of these, there is a "go faster" icon which indicates that your video card can process the effect and thus you will not need to pre-process the effect to see it; if the icon is greyed out, it means that your system doesn't have the necessary card and you will need to press Enter to process the video effect.

 Drag the Gaussian blur onto the first clip and you'll notice the fx symbol at the upper left hand portion the clip changes color, indicating that the effect has been applied.
 You won't see a change until you change the Blurriness blue number in the Effects Control Panel at upper right.